Club Atlético Atlanta: Napoleón

 Napoleón was not buried, but his body was embalmed and kept by his owner, Francisco Belón, in the house of Villa Crespo where he lived.
-In October 2004, when Atlanta celebrated its 100th anniversary, the embalmed body of Napoléon came back to the stadium (now called León Kolbovsky) being exhibited by Francisco Belón's son, Osvaldo.
-The dog was one of the most loved symbols of the club, along with human celebrities as Osvaldo Miranda (proclaimed as the most famous Atlanta fan by the institution that evening) and Carlos Griguol.
+In October 2004, when Atlanta celebrated its 100th anniversary, it came back to the stadium (now called León Kolbovsky) as an exhibit of Francisco Belón's son, Osvaldo.
+Napoleón was one of the most beloved club figures, along with humans such as Osvaldo Miranda (proclaimed the most famous Atlanta fan by the team that evening) and Carlos Griguol.